 2. Humble bragging.

-Covert narcissists brag, as, like most narcissists, everything is about them; however, they have a way of bragging in a humble manner, they will seem like they have low modesty; however, they are doing it in a way where they downplay the things that they have achieved in the hope that you will purposely try to raise them up.
+Covert narcissists brag, as, like most narcissists, everything is about them; however, they have a way of bragging in a humble manner.
+They will seem like they have low modesty; however, they are doing it in a way where they downplay the things they have achieved in the hope that you will purposely try to raise them up.
 It’s not someone who is just having a moment.
-Covert narcissists will continually bring things up to get people to pick them up.
-When it comes to a covert narcissists, with their humble bragging, they will compete with you.
+Covert narcissists continually bring things up to get people to pick them up.
+When it comes to covert narcissists, with their humble bragging, they will compete with you.
 Whatever you have suffered, they will have suffered for worse.
 Whatever you’ve achieved, they’ve always achieved more.
-They will ask where you’re going on holiday and before you can answer they’ll be telling where they’re going, or where they’ve been that’s far better, without directly saying it’s better, they cannot be happy for you and if you make a mistake if you fail at something they will happily gloat about your mistake about your misery.
+They will ask where you’re going on holiday and before you can answer they’ll be telling you where they’re going, or where they’ve been that’s far better, without directly saying it’s better, they cannot be happy for you and if you make a mistake if you fail at something they will happily gloat about your mistake about your misery.

 Avoid those who take pleasure out of your pain.
 E.S.

 Covert narcissists can seem like genuine, polite, kind, generous people, and then suddenly, out of nowhere, they will cut you off, there one minute, gone the next.
 This isn’t because you’ve hurt their feelings or life gets in the way.
 This is because they are no longer getting their needs met by you.
 Those who act one way in front of neighbours then act entirely differently in the home.

 People who are only there when they want something from you, and then they disappear on you when they don’t want something from you are signs of people who don’t have the best of intentions towards you.

 Distance yourself from those who are only there for you when they want something from you.
 E.S.